rcppsmc/rcppsmc/README.md

 from the JSS paper has been extended.
 Further integration and extensions are planned.

+For support and discussion please make us of the [rcppsmc mailing list][https://groups.google.com/forum/#!forum/rcppsmc].

 ### Authors

 Dirk Eddelbuettel, Adam M. Johansen and Leah F. South